 Fishing on Chotard and Albermarle is always dependent upon the MS River level and movement.
 For best results on these lakes, always check the MS River report to know if the river is moving in or out of the lake and target areas of moving water for improved fishing.
 Fishing is typically best when the river is on a slow fall.
 For most boats, access to the river is near impossible when the River is below 13 feet (Vicksburg Gauge).

-Currently, there are no reports on bream, but they can be caught using crickets or redworms around treetops in deep water.
+Still no reports on bream, but they can be caught using crickets or redworms around treetops in deep water.

 A description and a map of these lakes can be seen at - www.outfitters.org Click on public waters and then click on Lake Albermarle or Chotard under "more area lake maps".